 Phonetic transcriptions are usually written in the International Phonetic Alphabet (IPA), in which each English sound has its own symbol.
 (You can take a look at a chart with all the English sounds and their IPA symbols.)

 Note that in spelling, these words are similar.
-They both end in the letter o.
+They both end in ome.
 But their

 phonetic transcriptions are different, because they are